audioxide/data/data/posts/20150801-reviews-wolf-alice-my-love-is-cool.md

   single sound and concentrate their efforts on that, they will certainly be a band to watch throughout the second half.
 week: 22
+blurb: Wolf Alice have clearly experimented with a lot of very good ideas in the first half of the 2010s.
+Once they find their sound and concentrate their efforts on that, they will certainly be a band to watch throughout the second half.
 ---
 author: André
 review: Though far from the finished article, Wolf Alice show plenty of promise